FactorySimPy/FactorySimPy/docs/basic_components.md

 **Behavior**

-At the start of the simulation, the split waits for `node_setup_time`.
+At the start of the simulation, the splitter waits for `node_setup_time`.
 Each worker thread then repeatedly:

 1. Pulls a packed item (e.g., pallet) from the selected input edge.
 2. Waits for `processing_delay` to simulate unpacking or splitting.
 3. Unpacks the items from the pallet and pushes each item to an output edge, one by one, using the `out_edge_selection` policy.
 4. After all items are pushed, the empty container itself is pushed to an output edge.
-5. If `blocking` is True, the split waits for the output edge to accept each item; if `blocking` is False, items are discarded if the output edge is full.
+5. If `blocking` is True, the splitter waits for the output edge to accept each item; if `blocking` is False, items are discarded if the output edge is full.

 To select an output edge and input edge, worker thread uses the method specified in `out_edge_selection` and `in_edge_selection` parameters.
 User can also provide a custom python function or a generator function instance to these parameters.
 User-provided function should return or yield an edge index.
 If the function depends on any of the node attributes, users can pass `None` to these parameters at the time of node creation and later initialise the parameter with the reference to the function.
 This is illustrated in the examples shown below.
 Various options available in the package for `in_edge_selection` and `out_edge_selection` include: